brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 With this question we can really show that we know exactly how angular works in terms of dependency injection.
 I could talk about services and how to make them injectable.
-I would say that we can provide services in modules and that they would become singletone for the entire application.
-After that I'd say that we can also provide them in lazy loaded modules (by using providedIn:'any') which would result in singletone at that modules level.
+I would say that we can provide services in modules and that they would become singleton for the entire application.
+After that I'd say that we can also provide them in lazy loaded modules (by using providedIn:'any') which would result in singleton at that modules level.
 Then I could explain how we can also provide them at any component and that the lifecycle would be shared with those components.
 A nice addition there is to mention that if we provide them at component level we could also implement `ngOnDestroy()` lifecycle hooks in the services.
 Some nice examples on services in components would be very welcome and I would probably say I could use it